doktorjet/MechJet/readme.md

 _Compilation needed?
 No dependencies._

-Creates a maneuer node for bringind orbit periapsis over the landing site with `TLAT,TLNG` coordinates and lowering it to `PE` (default 20000 m).
+Creates a maneuver node for bringing orbit periapsis over the landing site with `TLAT,TLNG` coordinates and lowering it to `PE` (default 20000 m).
 Idea of this maneuver © [TheGreatFez](https://github.com/TheGreatFez).